The Paston Family

 The Pastons were one of Norfolk’s most prominent families in the Middle Ages and Tudor periods and have a remarkable rags to riches story.

-Using education, good business sense and pioneering entrepreneurial spirit, the Paston family broke through the social barriers of the day to rise from humble country origins to the inner circles of the Tudor and Stuart courts.
-They provide first-hand testimonies of extraordinary resilience to the turbulent times they lived in, especially the women whose courage and fortitude played a key role in their success.
-They were, in many ways, the first modern family.
+Using education, good business sense and an entrepreneurial spirit, the Paston family broke through the social barriers of the day to rise from humble country origins to the inner circle of the Tudor and Stuart courts.

 The Paston Letters